salageri/salageri.github.io/README.md

-# anubhavgupta.github.io
+# salageri.github.io
-Portfolio for Anubhav Gupta
+Portfolio for Shrinivas Alageri

 Based on the template from start bootstrap http://startbootstrap.com/template-overviews/creative/